aimldinesh/RespiDetectAI-Mlops-MLFlow-DVC-AWS/README.md

 The loss metric gauges the disparity between predicted and actual values during the model training process.
 Lower values indicate better alignment between predicted and ground truth labels.

 #### Accuracy:
 Accuracy measures the model's correctness in predicting adenocarcinoma classification.
-It is the ratio of correctly predicted samples to the total number of samples.
+It is the ratio of correctly predicted samples to the total number of samples. we get accuracy: 0.843137264251709.

 ### Logging with MLflow and DVC:
 #### MLFlow: